 Exploration provides opportunities for students to value family traditions.
 Exploration requires recognizing purpose and responding to it.
-Community support is important in continuing traditions.

 What intelligent behaviors would the author and editor have in common?
 What intelligent behaviors would a costume designer exhibit as he/she creates costumes for various performances?